Chart Color Schemes

 Warrawong has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, Warrawong's population is estimated at around 4,742, reflecting an increase of 83 people since the 2021 Census.
-This increase represents a growth rate of 1.8%.
-The change is inferred from AreaSearch's estimation of the resident population as 4,729 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 22 validated new addresses since the Census date.
-This level of population results in a density ratio of 1,803 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for Warrawong was primarily driven by overseas migration contributing approximately 69.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Warrawong is around 4,742.
+This figure reflects an increase of 83 people since the 2021 Census, which reported a population of 4,659.
+The change was inferred from AreaSearch's estimation of the resident population at 4,729 following examination of the latest ERP data release by the ABS in June 2024, and an additional 22 validated new addresses since the Census date.
+This results in a population density ratio of 1,803 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 69.0% of overall population gains during recent periods, driving primary growth for the area.

 Frequently Asked Questions - Population